devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

   }
 }

-///Generated Class to Handle JSON Input from AdviceSlip API.
+///Generated class to handle JSON input from AdviceSlip API.
 ///I used this tool: https://javiercbk.github.io/json_to_dart/.
-///A Slip can be converted directly into a Wisdom (this is a function I added myself) class Slips {
+///A Slip can be converted directly into a Wisdom object (this is a function I added myself) class Slips {
   String advice;
   String slipId;